 “What else is there to do here?”
 This is often a question on the minds of college-bound students when they visit a college campus.
 Our advice — Don’t hesitate to ask about extracurricular activities.
 Ask questions during the information session and also ask the students you meet on campus if they’re involved in any student clubs or organizations.

-For Adam Britten, a senior at Syracuse University, and recent co-host of SmartCollegeVisit’s CampusChat, being involved in extracurricular activities has been an asset to his college career in more ways than one.
-He shares his advice on getting involved in the guest post below.
+For Adam Britten being involved in extracurricular activities has been an asset to his college career in more ways than one.
+He shares his advice on getting involved in the following guest post.

 With so many opportunities for involvement, many college students have no clue where to start.
 The benefits of extracurricular activities are very apparent: you can make lots of new friends, expand your learning outside of the classroom and advance your career potential and hirability.
 (Well, Ultimate Frisbee might not get you a job…but you never know!)
 The most important thing to know is that you should be getting involved with SOMETHING while you are in college.